 Autodial is only available after you have saved autodial numbers.
-Note

 - 1 Turn on the TIF talk key.
-ManualDial displays in the Call waiting window. - 2 Tap the $\downarrow \downarrow$ key until Auto Dial displays.
-NOTE: The Autodial menu only displays when a number has been programmed into the Autodial Key Option. - 3 Tap PGM. - 4 Tap $\downarrow \downarrow$ to select the desired autodial number, then tap PGM. - 5 If the far end answers, begin your conversation.
+ManualDial displays in the Call waiting window. - 2 Tap the ↓ ↓ key until Auto Dial displays. - 3 Tap PGM. - 4 Tap $\downarrow \downarrow$ to select the desired autodial number, then tap PGM. - 5 If the far end answers, begin your conversation.

-After the far end answers, you may dial additional digits (to retrieve voice mail, log onto an automated answering system, etc.).
+After the far end answers, you may dial additional digits (to retrieve voice mail, log onto an Note automated answering system, etc.).

-6 If there is no answer, or to hang up when finished talking, tap PGM to hang up.
+6 If there is no answer, or to hang up when finished talking, tap the BACK key.
+Hang up displays.
+Tap PGM to hang up.

-Occasionally, you may receive an intercom caller name in the Call waiting window while you are Note talking on the phone.
+Occasionally, you may receive an intercom caller name in the Call waiting window while you are talking on the phone.
 In this case, the dialing menu options will be cleared from the Call waiting window, and the Hang up option won't be available.
 Instead of trying to reenter the menu system, use the "KP9X Keypad Hang-up Sequence".